 Bingham McCutchen LLP

-Attendees find value in increased awareness, team-building, and demonstration of firm’s leadership and skills
+Attendees find value in increased awareness, team-building, and demonstration of the firm’s leadership and skills

 “One thing that surfaced during the session,” said Lynn Carroll, chief human resources officer, “was that all the groups performed at a high level, which gave me a great deal of confidence in the firm’s management, and in the intellect and strategic thinking of senior management.
 It’s great to know the firm is in good hands when dealing with a worst-case-scenario, which also carries over to day-to-day management skills.”